 •Diet – I no longer eat fast food or processed sugars.
 I cook and eat consciously, exercise regularly, doing my utmost to look after my body.

-•Lifestyle – Beyond wholesome food, good sleep, exercising and nurturing good relationships, I realised I don’t need much more in life, and enjoy living a simple life.
+•Lifestyle – Beyond eating wholesome food, good sleep, exercising, nurturing good relationships and working on something i consider meaningful, I realised I don’t need much more in life, and enjoy living a simple life.

-•Struggles – My life is certainly better than it was five years ago, but i also understand that i have struggles.
-I am very tough on myself, work incredibly hard and often find it difficult to switch off.
+•Struggles – My life is certainly better than it was five years ago, but i also still have my fair share of struggles.
+I am an anxious person, and have been for most of my life, especially about the uncertainty of the future.
+I’m also very tough on myself, work incredibly long hours.
+I feel guilty when i’m not working and find it difficult to switch off and relax.
 I know there’s a lot of room for improvement here, and i’ll be working towards finding the right balance in the coming years.

-The Zen Nomad is a project for life, and an ongoing enquiry into the human experience.
+The Zen Nomad is a project for life, and an ongoing enquiry into using travel to understand the human experience.

-Asides from continuing to write and sharing my philosophies and beliefs here through weekly articles, there’s two major projects that are in the making:
+Asides from continuing to write and sharing my philosophies and beliefs here through periodic articles, there’s two major projects that i’m working towards:

 Book: The Zen Nomad – Path to Peace

-I have also begun planning and preparation for the biggest journey of my life.
-From October 2020, i will set out on a 4-year world pilgrimage across 6 continents, in an attempt to document the unique and fascinating stories, philosophies and life lessons from everyday people I meet along the way.
+Ever since a kid, i dreamed about taking an extended period of time out to go on a “life journey” to learn about the world around me and its people.
+With that dream in mind, i’ve begun planning and preparing for this journey.
+From October 2021, i will set out on a 5-year world pilgrimage crossing all 7 continents, in an attempt to document the unique and fascinating stories, philosophies and life lessons from everyday people I meet along the way.
 You can read more about the journey here.
 There’s various ways to get involved, so if this is something that excites you, please get in touch here.

-What started as a simple initiative to record the stories and lessons of people I met while hitchhiking turned into the creation of The Zen Nomad, and a vision to empower and inspire people to change their own lives through travel.
+What started as a simple initiative to record the stories and lessons of people I met while hitchhiking turned into the creation of The Zen Nomad, and a vision to empower and inspire people to use travel as a means change their own lives.

-I believe that much of the transformation that occurred in the last 5 years was a by-product of travel – particularly through the people I was fortunate enough to encounter on my journey.
-I am forever grateful for each and everyone of those encounters.
+I believe that much of the transformation that occurred in the last 6 years was a by-product of travel – particularly through the people I was fortunate enough to encounter on my journey.
+I am forever grateful for each and everyone of those experiences.